 Once you start medication or other pain treatment, your health care provider will likely check your pain regularly to see if treatment is working.
 Sometimes pain medications can stop working over time.

-When you experience pain, it is important to know how to get fast, safe relief.
+When you experience pain, it is important to know how to get safe relief.

-- Do not ignore your pain – Pain is the body's way of telling us something is wrong.
+- Do not ignore your pain – Pain is the body's way of telling you something is wrong.
 Ignoring pain often makes matters worse and can cause more damage in the long run.

 - Assess your pain – When pain occurs ask yourself the following questions:

 - How long have I had the pain?